smok-serwis/cassandra-docker-dev/README.md

 ```

 The file has to be named /tmp/schema*.cql, since this is what `cassandra-docker-dev` will try to
 load.
-You need to add them manually, though, they won't be added automatically like `schema.cql`.
+All files having the name of `schema*.cql` will be added from the current directory
+automatically.
 Of course you still need to place `schema.cql` so place there your main schema, with the schemas
 for tools named like `schema_jaeger.cql`.